Chemistry

 Remember the old states of matter lesson in Chemistry 101?
 Matter exists in (4) states.

-1. Solid
+Solid

-2. Gas
+Gas

-3. Liquid
+Liquid

-4. Plasma
+Plasma

 In order for chlorine to exist beyond a "gas" or "liquid" state it must have a "solid" attached to the molecule.
 “Cal hypo” has Calcium added.
 (Calcium-hypochlorite) “Trichlor Tabs” have CYA (Cyanuric Acid) added.
 Sodium Dichlor has CYA added.
 The only way chlorine can exist as a solid is with something attached to it.
 It is quite literally "Impure" beyond it's natural gas state.
+Even liquid chlorine or "Bleach" is not pure.

 "Mineral Purifiers"

-"Bather Load & Chloramines
+"Bather Load & Chloramines"

 Pool literature will often times use the phrase "Bather Load".
 This is simply the amount of people in the pool.
 The more people the more the PH will raise and the Chlorine will lower.
 When there are any folks in the pool, especially children and the ladies, the water chemistry is most subject to change.
 Suntan lotion, hair products, sweat, & urine will collide with the chlorine in the pool and create a molecule known as a "Chloramine".
 This is basically a busted contaminant in the pool and it creates a fume.
 A gas that we smell.
 It smells like chlorine and is actually a bi-product of it.
 The pool needs MORE chlorine.
-Weston Pools maintains (.5PPM - 2PPm) of chlorine in our pools.
-The chlorine is on the low side for the comfort, health, & savings as a benefit of the mineral purifiers we require.
-Keep in mind chlorine is a carcinogen as well so it's not something we want a lot of.
-When you notice the pool is murky and smelly please let us know.
-We gladly supply our customers with a gallon of liquid chlorine and acid to have on hand to treat the water immediately after parties at no charge.

 "Dogs"